cknips/b3form/README.md

 = radios_group :priority, layout: :inline do
   = radio_options({ 'High' => :high, 'Low' => :low })
 ```

+`radio_options` accepts an option `:checked` where you can set a radio button
+to be checked, referenced by it's value.
+There is also a `:disabled` option for
+disabling radio buttons, taking a value or an array of values.

 `radio_option` and `radio_options` can be used together in one block in any
 combination.